IBMIntegration/techjam/src/pages/mq/2023_Lab1/index.md

 ## Deploy the MQ Queue Manager with associated resources

-Instead of creating the queues, channels and security settings manually as we did in the previous lab we will provide a configmap that will be used the MQ operator to create/configure all those objects on pod startup.
+We will provide a configmap that will be used by the MQ operator to create/configure all those objects on pod startup.

 The hyperlink to the OpenShift Console for the cluster should be included in your email.
 Navigate to the OCP console now.